dotnet/designs/accepted/2021/InboxSourceGenerators.md

 Source generators should limit their dependencies.
 There is no scheme for encoding framework-specific nor runtime-specific implementations of dependencies or source generators based on the runtime environment so source generators should avoid any dependencies on assemblies which need to differ by framework or runtime.
 Source generators may depend on packages which are known dependencies of the compiler and should depend on versions less than or equal to that provided by the compiler and should not include that dependency in their package.

 Source generators should not directly reference nor execute runtime code.
 Despite inbox source generators being coupled to a specific framework version, source generators cannot assume they will be running on that framework.
 They may be running on a newer, older, or completely different framework.
-There is no type-equivalence garunteed between references of the source generator and those of the user code that is under analysis.
+There is no type-equivalence guaranteed between references of the source generator and those of the user code that is under analysis.
 As such source generators will need to examine user code references by name, or when needing to make equivalence checks can resolve types in the user code's type reference set to ensure valid equivalence checks.
 Source sharing should be considered as an alternative for cases where source generators need to execute runtime library code.

 ## Q & A